When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How long before Tesla batteries need to be replaced?

 There are not many EVs that have needed battery replacement till now.
 The cost of replacing a Tesla battery can vary widely depending on the model and circumstances of the replacement.
-Tesla has not publicly listed a fixed price range for battery replacements so that the cost may vary.
+Tesla has not publicly listed a fixed price range for battery replacements, so the cost may vary.

-However, these prices are expected to decrease as the overall cost of batteries gets lowered.
-It is safe to say that an average Tesla battery can support your EV for 500,000 miles but with a lesser mileage per charge.
+However, these prices are expected to decrease as the overall cost of batteries decreases.
+It is safe to say that an average Tesla battery can support your EV for 500,000 miles, but it will provide less mileage per charge.

 You must also know that battery degradation affects battery life and the car’s range.
-This is more so if you charge from empty to full charge every day.
+This is especially true if you charge the battery from empty to complete daily.
 Tesla battery degradation varies, but some studies and user reports indicate that the battery may retain about 90% of its original capacity after 160,000 miles, affecting range rather than the car’s overall performance.
 So, your Tesla should perform satisfactorily for a long time.

 Despite this, you don’t have to worry too much about battery replacement, thanks to Tesla’s warranty.
 Depending on the model, it covers 100,000 – 150,000 miles of range, or 8 years, whichever occurs first.
 Put, you can drive your Tesla Model Y for 41 miles per day (15,000 miles per year) within the 8-year warranty period.

-Additionally, Model S and Model X are good for going 52 miles per day (18,750 miles per year) before the battery’s warranty is over.
+Additionally, Model S and Model X can travel 52 miles daily (18,750 miles per year) before the battery’s warranty expires.

 Replacing Tesla Batteries

-For instance, if you drive your Tesla up to 270 miles per week, you can expect the car battery to last between 21 and 35 years.
+For instance, if you drive your Tesla up to 270 miles per week, the car battery will last between 15 and 20 years.

-Therefore it is safe to say that Tesla batteries will rarely need to be replaced.
-You may likely have to replace your EV before replacing your car battery.
+Therefore, it is safe to say that Tesla batteries will rarely need to be replaced.
+However, you may likely have to replace your EV battery before replacing your car battery.

 Conclusion

 Tesla advises that Supercharging is safe for regular use and has designed its battery and software to manage the effects of fast charging.
 Optimal battery care includes following Tesla’s guidance on charging practices.
-Do not charge your car battery over 80% unless needed for the range.
+Avoid charging your car battery over 90% regularly unless needed for extended range.
 Besides this, you should maintain a regular battery-checking schedule and improve your driving habits to get the most out of a Tesla car battery.

 See Also